 Sir Alfred Cope

-Sir Alfred Cope was born in the first quarter of 1877 and grew up in Lambeth, London.
+Sir Alfred Cope (also known as Andy), was born in the first quarter of 1877 and grew up in Lambeth, London.
 Both parents; Alfred and Margaret, were also born at Lambeth according to the information shown on the 1881 census and his father was employed as a wine cooper.
 At that time, the family also had a 15 year old domestic servant living at their family home.
 According to the Wikipedia website, he was the eldest of 11 children.

 By 1891, fourteen year old Alfred William Cope was working as a clerk.
 Ten years later in 1901, the census shows that 24 year old Alfred Cope was a Civil Servant, working for the Inland Revenue.
 His career in the civil service led to him being Second Secretary of the Ministry of Pensions from 1919 to 1920 and Assistant Undersecretary for Ireland and Clerk to the Privy Council (Ireland) 1920 to 1922.